semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 hide_title: true
 ---

+# Aliengrep

 :::caution
 This is an experimental matching mode for Semgrep OSS Engine.
 Many of the features described in this document are subject to change.
-Your feedback is important and helps us to make desirable adjustments.
+Your feedback is important and helps us, the Semgrep team, to make desirable adjustments.
+You can file an issue in our [Semgrep OSS Engine GitHub repository](https://github.com/returntocorp/semgrep/issues) or ask us anything in <a href="https://go.semgrep.dev/slack">Semgrep Community Slack group</a>.
 :::

 Aliengrep is an alternative to the [generic pattern-matching engine](/writing-rules/generic-pattern-matching/) for analyzing files written in any language.
 The pattern syntax resembles the usual Semgrep pattern syntax.
 This document provides a reference to the syntactic features that Aliengrep supports.